syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 ## RangeController

-[`RangeController`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/rangeController.html) property used to set the maximum and minimum values for the chart.
-By providing the range controller, the maximum and The minimum range of charts can be customized.
+The [`rangeController`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/rangeController.html) property is used to set the maximum and minimum values for the chart.
+By providing the range controller, the maximum and the minimum range of charts can be customized.

 {% highlight dart %}

     @override
     Widget build(BuildContext context) {
+      RangeController rangeController = RangeController(
+        start: //start value,
+        end: //end value),
+      );
       return Scaffold(
+        body:
-      body: Column(
+        Column(
           children: <Widget>[
             Expanded(
-            flex: 7,
               child: SfCartesianChart(
               primaryXAxis: DateTimeAxis(
+                  // set maximum value from the range controller
                   maximum: rangeController.end,
+                  // set minimum value from the range controller
                   minimum: rangeController.start,
                   rangeController: rangeController),
               primaryYAxis: NumericAxis(),